run-ai/docs/docs/Administrator/Cluster-Setup/Installing-Run-AI-with-an-Internet-Proxy-Server-.md

 Run:AI is installed on GPU clusters.
 These clusters must have outbound internet connectivity to the Run:AI cloud.
 Details can be found here:  [Run-AI-GPU-Cluster-Prerequisites](Run-AI-GPU-Cluster-Prerequisites.md) under "Network Requirements".

-In some organizations, outbound connectivity is proxied.
+In some organizations, outbound connectivity requires a proxy.
 Traffic originating from servers and browsers within the organizations flows through a gateway that inspects the traffic, calls the destination and returns the contents.

 Organizations sometimes employ a further security measure by signing packets with an organizational certificate.
 The software initiating the HTTP request must acknowledge this certificate, otherwise, it would interpret it as a man-in-the-middle attack.